idankit/nodeJS-testing/README.md

 * Think whether to stub the jwt functions or not

 ## Guidelines
-The tests should contain tests for some valid requests, and invalid requests
+The tests should cover both valid requests and invalid requests
 * Choose whether you want to work with 'Mocha' or 'Jest'
 * Start with writing the test plan before writing the code
 * Use stubs
-* Expect the errors(invalid token for example)
+* Expect the errors (invalid token for example)
 * Write tests for invalid params as well(f.e. can 'count' be a string?)
 * Try using as much as Do's as possible - write declarative code, independent tests.
 You can even think of a way to use 'faker' or 'fast-check' :)
-* There are some bugs in the codes(for example, appId that doesn't exist).
-Make sure you write a tests that catches the bug(and fails) before fixing the actual bug(and making the test pass by fixing the bug)
+* There are some bugs in the code (for example, appId that doesn't exist) Make sure you write tests that catch the bug (and fail) before fixing the actual bug.
+Then make the test pass by fixing the bug